berrak/github-fork-and-pull-request-procedure/my-github-fork-procedure.md

         # Save and commit in your local working branch.
 Git alias 'com' expands to 'commit'.
         git sw2 issue-with-xxx
         git add .
-        git com - m 'fix-xxx'
+        git com -m 'fix-xxx'

 ## Prepare your local work, before pushing to your fork on Github

 In case any new commits has been made to the upstream master branch, rebase your development branch.
 This will make coming merge a simple 'fast-forward' without any code conflict resolution issues.

         # Fetch upstream master and merge with your master branch
         git sw2 master
         git fetch upstream
         git mef upstream/master